Florence James-Wallace

 Florence Elizabeth James-Wallace (1886–1970) was an Australian nurse, who served with the Australian Army Nursing Service during World War I. She and her unit were praised for their service in support of the Australian soldiers.

 Early life

 Florence Elizabeth James-Wallace (later Florence Mellsop) was born in 1886 at Killarney Station, St Lawrence, Queensland.
 She was the fifth child of John Thornhill James-Wallace and his wife Marie Bernard.
-After the death of her father, the family moved to Brisbane and Florence trained as a nurse at the Brisbane General Hospital.
+After the death of her father, the family moved to Brisbane and James-Wallace trained as a nurse at the Brisbane General Hospital.
 She gained her Nursing Certificate in 1910.
 She took a position in Wellington, New Zealand and then returned to Australia to work in Longreach, Queensland.
-When World War I broke out, her elder brother joined the AIF and Florence joined the Australian Army Nursing Service (AANS) in Brisbane.
+When World War I broke out, her elder brother joined the AIF and James-Wallace joined the Australian Army Nursing Service (AANS) in Brisbane.
 She was assigned to Unit 3, Australian General Hospital (3AGH) on 26 April 1915.